NESCLiC/2019-10-21-NEASIST-Brown/index.md

 <div id="git"> {% comment %} Start of 'Git' section.
 GitHub browser compatibility
   is given at https://help.github.com/articles/supported-browsers/{% endcomment %}
-  <h3>Git</h3>
+  <h3>GitHub Desktop</h3>
   <p>
-    Git is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code
+    GitHub Desktop is a version control system that lets you track who made changes to what when and has options for easily updating a shared or public version of your code
     on <a href="https://github.com/">github.com</a>.
 You will need a
     <a href="https://help.github.com/articles/supported-browsers/">supported
     web browser</a>.
   </p>
   <p>
     You will need an account at <a href="https://github.com/">github.com</a>
-    for parts of the Git lesson.
+    for parts of the GitHub Desktop lesson.
 Basic GitHub accounts are free.
 We encourage you to create a GitHub account if you don't have one already.
     Please consider what personal information you'd like to reveal.
 For example, you may want to review these